Noncommutative desingularization of orbit closures for some representations of $GL_n$: Equivariant quivers

-\begin{remark} It is not hard to see and is proved in \cite{BLV} that the category of representations of the Beilinson quiver is isomorphic to the category of graded modules over the exterior algebra.
+\begin{remark} It is not hard to see that the category of representations of the Beilinson quiver is isomorphic to the category of graded modules over the exterior algebra \cite{BLV}.
 Also the same is true for equivariant representations. \end{remark}

 Now let $k=\CC$.
 We would like to do the same thing for the Grassmannian $\Grass_r(n)$ with $n-r>1$ and call the corresponding equivariant quiver the Kapranov quiver $QK(r,n)$.
-The exceptional collection we take will be
+The exceptional collection we take is

 Let $G=GL_n(\mathbb{C})$ and $E=\mathbb{C}^n$ with the natural $G$ action.